plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 “Serbin\_et\_al\_2019”.
-Please, also include any article associated with the dataset and the protocol of measurement, which should detail the gas exchange measurements, leaf reflectance measurements, as well as the equipments used.
+Please, also include any article associated with the dataset and the protocol of measurement, which should detail the gas exchange measurements, leaf reflectance measurements, as well as the equipment used.
 The protocol should also provide information about the location, growing conditions (e.g., natural environment, greenhouse, agricultural or experimental field, plants in pots), species (e.g., natural or agricultural), and plant status (e.g., stressed or not